PUT-PTM/STcalculator/README.md

 HD44780 display,
 Membrane 4x4 Matrix Array keyboard

 The heart of this device is microcontroller STM32F4 Discovery.
 We use LCD HD44780 to display numbers and everything else.
 To enter numbers we use a membrane keypad.
-All these things form the whole and are enclosed in a printed 3D cover.

 Tools
 Software that we use is CooCox CoIDE Version: 1.7.8